-The Certificate IV in Information Technology will give you the opportunities to begin a career in networking, cyber security, and help desk support.
+This online Certificate IV in Information Technology will give you the skills and training to begin a career in networking, cyber security, and help-desk support.

 Career opportunities, include: